☰ Menu

 Does Not Exist Yes (nothing) “Accepted Terms” does not exist

-Note: A checkbox that has never been interacted with is empty (does not exist), which is different from being set to “No.” Use Does Not Exist to find records where the checkbox was never touched.
+Note: A checkbox that has never been touched is empty (Does Not Exist) — this is different from being explicitly set to “No.” Use Does Not Exist to find records where the checkbox was never interacted with at all.

 Reference Fields